 Most of the courses are given by active researchers in the field, which guarantees your knowledge and understanding of the latest research.
 Some courses also have guest lecturers from industry and policy makers.

 Courses are organised with different teaching methods, with instruction consisting of lectures, group exercises, laboratory exercises, seminars, project work and study visits.
 Several courses are studied in parallel.
 The programme takes place in Uppsala.
+The language of instruction is English.

 Examples of jobs suited for graduates of this Master's programme: